-In this unit, as we explore the amount of room we have in our classrooms, an understanding of a square metre and a square centimetre is developed.
-We use this to decide if the "ideal" classroom size.
+In this unit, as we explore the amount of room we have in our classrooms, and develop an understanding of a square metre and a square centimetre.
+We use this to decide on the "ideal" classroom size.

 - Construct a square metre and use it to measure areas.

 - Estimate and measure to the nearest square metre.

-When students can measure areas effectively using non-standard units, they are ready to move to the use of standard units.
-The motivation for moving to this stage, often follows from experiences where the students have used different non-standard units for the same area and have realised that consistency in the units used would allow for the easier and more accurate communication of area measures.
+When students can measure areas effectively using non-standard units, they are ready to use standard units.
+The motivation for moving to this stage often follows from experiences where the students have used different non-standard units for measuring the same area and have realised that consistency in the units used would allow for the easier and more accurate area measurement.

 Students’ measurement experiences must enable them to: